|Contents||Blogs||Introduction||Fisher One Page||Contacts||Links|

-In kumite there are four methods of linear movement.
+In kumite there is a stationary punch and there are four methods of linear movement.
 The initial position is 50%/50% in all cases.
-Each method can be executed either forward or backwards with either the left leg or right leg leading.
-The methods are compress-slide, step-slide, full step and any combination of these.
+Each linear movement method can be executed either forward or backwards with either the left leg or right leg leading.
+These methods are compress-slide, step-slide, full step and any combination of these.
 Note that the back leg initiates forward motion and the hips initiate backward motion.

 In forward motion compress-slide the compressed back leg extends causing unloading of the front leg and causing the centre-of-mass (CM) and front leg to move forward one half step.
 As the back leg runs out of stored energy most of the weight briefly shifts onto the front leg while the back foot slides forward to catch up to the CM, at which point the weight distribution returns to 50%-50%.

 Step-slide is used to achieve moderate but rapid distance changes from an opponent.
 Step-slide is used when greater distance changes are required than are possible with compress-slide.
 For forward motion compress the back leg to initiate forward motion.
 The vertical component of this force vector slightly lifts the CM.
 While the CM is in free fall quickly bring the back leg up under the CM and then discharge the back leg again while moving forward sliding the front leg. when the back leg is nearly discharged momentarily transfer the body weight onto the front leg and slide the back leg forward to its original position.

 For backward motion initiate by spinning hips which pulls the front leg back to the fully loaded position and then discharge the energy in the front leg while sliding the rear foot backward.